-NOTES TO THE GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2001 (Continued)
+NOTES TO THE GENERAL-PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2002 (Continued)

-During the fiscal year, on December 7, 2001, the County issued \$800,000 in bond anticipation note.
-This note combined the County Court Facilities note of \$665,000 and the Real Estate Acquisition note of \$135,000.
-This note is general obligation of the County, for which the full faith and credit of the County is pledged for repayment.
+During the fiscal year, on December 5, 2002, the County issued \$775,000 in bond anticipation notes.
+These notes are general obligations of the County, for which the full faith and credit of the County is pledged for repayment.
 Current operating funds will provide the source of repayment.
 This note is a fund liability in the capital projects fund.